simms29/LC-OpenRefine-COUNTER-WorldCat/README.md

 2. Click on Edit column;
 3. Click on Add column by fetching URLs;
 4. Give the new column a Name; OCLC XML;
-5. In the GREL express box, replace Value with (Making sure to substitue your WSKey where I have _REPLACE WITH YOUR WSKEY_ in the above code.):
+5. In the GREL express box, replace Value with the following *Making sure to substitue your WSKey where I have _**REPLACE WITH YOUR WSKEY**_*:

 ````
 "http://www.worldcat.org/webservices/catalog/search/sru?servicelevel=full&wskey=REPLACE WITH YOUR WSKEY&query=srw.bn=" + value + "&recordSchema=info%3Asrw%2Fschema%2F1%2Fdc&frbrGrouping=off"